-- □ Have you spoken to another community or tribal entity to learn how they approached the budgeting process? - Have you gotten quotes from different vendors to find the most appropriate cost options? - □ Have you provided appropriate justification details for items and resources outlined in your budget?
+- □ Have you spoken to community organizations to learn how they approached the budgeting process? - □ Have you gotten quotes from different vendors to find the most appropriate cost options? - □ Have you provided appropriate justification details for items and resources outlined in your budget?